Krzem5/Python-Lock_Folder/README.md

-# Python - Windows Malicious Folder Creator
+# Python - Lock Folder
 (This is an auto - generated file.)